about the show

 about WNAC

 The West Nebraska Arts Center is a 501c3 cultural non-profit organization committed to education, awareness, and excellence in the arts, serving the North Platte Valley Region.
 WNAC is located at the corner of 1st Avenue and 18th Street in Scottsbluff, NE.
-Visit the gallery free of charge Tuesday through Friday 10 to 5, Weekends from 1 to 5.
+Visit the gallery free of charge Tuesday through Friday 10 to 5, Saturdays from 1 to 5.
 You can also visit our website for upcoming attractions at www.thewnac.com.
 Also, find us on Facebook and Instagram.

 show your support